BevanR/decisionTree/README.md

 ## Question tree

-Each point (node) in the question tree (myQuestionTree in the examples abofe) is either a *Question* or a *Node*.
+Each point (node) in the question tree (`myQuestionTree` in the examples above) is either a *Question* or a *Node*.
 The tree parameter as passed to jQuery.decisionTree() can be either a Node or a Question.

 ### Node